michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the ability to sort fields by drag and drop.
 * Fixed: a bug that meta box specific styles were not loaded per class basis when multiple meta box class instances were created and they were displayed in the same page; only the first instantiated meta box class's styles were loaded.
 * Added: the filters, `style_common_{extended meta box class name}`, `style_ie_common_{extended meta box class name}`, `style_ie_{extended meta box class name}`.
 * Added: the ability to set option group in the `select` field type.